lukemperez/lmp-hugo/content/home/about.md

 ## Biography

-I am a doctoral student in political science with research interests in religion, ethics, and American foreign policy.
+I am a doctoral candidate in political science with research interests in religion, ethics, and American foreign policy.
 I am also an aspiring coffee aficionado, part-time audiophile, and photography hobbyist.